K1DBO/slice-master-6000/README.md

 antennas.
 If, instead, you're passing the spots to an upstream cluster node, you might consider leaving this option disabled.

+The Fader section of the settings tab lets you control the visibilty of the master volume control and the headphone volume control.
+Note that when operating with "REMOTE" selected in SmartSDR, the master volume control is does not function.
+This is a limitation of SmartSDR.

 # Trouble Shooting